ClementTsang/cargo-mtime-travel/README.md

   <TARGET_DIR>  The location to recursively restore mtimes to

 Options:
-  -m, --file <FILE>              The location to a file to restore previous mtimes from [default: mtimes.json] -v, --verbose                  Whether to be verbose -i, --ignore-hash              Whether to ignore hashes matching.
-Defaults to false -h, --help                     Print help
+  -f, --file <FILE>  The location to a file to restore previous mtimes from [default: mtimes.json] -v, --verbose      Enable verbose output
+  -i, --ignore-hash  Restore mtime for a file even if the hash does not match -h, --help         Print help
 ```

 To restore the current directory's files given a file called `mtimes.json` in the same directory _if the file hashes match_: